Android P is all about notches and notifications

 Right now, Android P is still unfinished.
 It's only in preview mode and meant to give software developers a leg up before Google officially releases it.

 At this point it's anyone's guess what the P will stand for.
 Google typically names its new flavors of Android alphabetically and after something sugary.
-For example, the previous version was called Oreo.
+For example, the previous Android version was called Oreo.
 Before that was Nougat, then Marshmallow.
-So Google is hoping its newest version of Android will make using your phone easy as... pie?
+So Google is hoping its newest Android version will make using your phone easy as ... pie?

 Aside from optimizing for notches, here's what else is new: